ayalaco/Web_scraping_with_Scrapy/amazon/Tutorial.md

 Both the xpath() and css() methods return a list of selectors.
 Each selector in the list references a section of the document that matches the css/xpath expression.
 In order to access the textual data within these selectors, we need to use the selector **get()** or **getall()** methods. **get()** will return the textual content of the first match (or None if there is no match), and **getall()** will return a list of all the results.

-Alternatively, we can use nested selectors. i.e. continue to use the selection methods to extract data from each the document sections that where selected previously.
+Alternatively, we can use nested selectors. i.e. continue to use the selection methods to extract data from each of the document sections that where selected previously.
 For example:

 ```python
 def parse(self, response):